-Second hair transplant operations are not always necessary, but in general, it is possible to undergo hair transplant surgery multiple times.
-However, second hair transplants are far more delicate than first-time transplants and need expert handling.
+Second hair transplant operations are not always necessary, but in general, it is possible to undergo hair restoration surgery multiple times.
+However, second hair transplants are far more delicate than the first ones and need expert handling.
 Here are 5 things you need to know before getting a second hair transplant.

 Can A Hair Transplant Be Done Twice?

-A hair transplant can be done twice but it isn’t necessary in all cases.
-Hair transplant treatments are meant to be a long-term hair restoration technique, but depending on several factors, a second transplant may become necessary.
-However, a few conditions should be met before one is labelled a suitable candidate for a subsequent hair transplant:
+A hair surgery can be done twice but it isn’t necessary in all cases.
+Hair treatments are meant to be a long-term hair restoration technique, but depending on several factors, a second transplant may become necessary.
+However, a few conditions should be met before one is labelled a suitable candidate:

 - The patient must be experiencing significant hair loss after the first hair transplant surgery.